Gharib84/Ng-7/README.md

 2. HttpClientModule That Help me To Get And Fetch The Data Fron Youtube Api
 3. Reactive Extention
 4. Api Key Provided From Youtube v3 Api
+5. material design with bootsrap 4 for my front end design
+6. @input and @output decorator that help us to insert data and send data
+7. angular component with integration between them according to angular 6 rules

 ## User Interface